pintergreg/software-engineering/lectures/10_planning.md

 - visualize project milestones
     - Gantt chart
 - keep the entire team posted
+- pay attention to holidays
+    - multiple countries in the case of an international team
 - things won't go as planned, so
     - add safety margin (wiggle room)
     - e.g., an extra week before deadline for fixing bugs